kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

     - Range: ´xsd:string`
     - This might change in the future to not only indicate whether a service provides API access, but also the type(s) and URLs.

+- hasDatasetSizeLimit
+    - Domain: Service class
+    - Range: `xsd:nonNegativeInteger`
+    - Values currently range from 0.2 to 300GB; decide later about which base unit to use.

 - hasHostURL
     - Domain: Host class
     - Range: `xsd:anyURI`